-&lt;sup>3travel restrictions.
+3travel restrictions.

-these departures may encode finer details about the stellar environment.
+of atomic transitions on the opacity, or emission from optically thin coronal regions, and these departures may encode finer details about the stellar environment.
 However, in any case, photons are incapable of directly communicating any information to us from stellar interiors.
 This apparently curses our knowledge about the physics that goes in on these places to be forever model-dependent.